MaheerH/SOAP-generator-using-Biobart/README.md

 This project focuses on **automatic summarization of medical dialogues** into structured **SOAP notes** (Subjective, Objective, Assessment, Plan).
 The system transforms multi-turn doctor–patient conversations into concise medical summaries suitable for clinical documentation.

-The goal was to explore **biomedical domain-specific transformers** and evaluate how fine-tuning impacts their summarization ability.
+The goal was to explore biomedical domain-specific transformers and evaluate how fine-tuning impacts their summarization ability.

-The pipeline was developed and tested on the **UIU Medical Dialogue Dataset**, using **BioBART** as the base model.
+The pipeline was developed and tested on the **UIU Medical Dialogue Dataset**, using **BioBART-base** as the base model.

 ---